 - Meet the general admission requirements of the university. - Successfully complete the required university placement examinations or developmental courses in English, mathematics, and reading.
 Math placement examinations may be waived if transferring in college math and physics.
-University placement examinations are waived for second baccalaureate degree students, Associate of Arts degree students and Associate of Science degree students.
+University placement examinations are waived for second baccalaureate degree students, Associate of Arts degree students and Associate of Science degree students. - Successfully complete the battery of standardized examinations for the nursing program. - Have a minimum cumulative GPA of 2.75 on a 4.0 scale.
+Admission to the program is on a competitive basis, and applications will be rank ordered based on the selection

-- Successfully complete the battery of standardized examinations for the nursing program. - Have a minimum cumulative GPA of 2.75 on a 4.0 scale.
-Admission to the program is on a competitive basis, and applications will be rank ordered based on the selection criteria: Applicants having the highest performance score will be given preference for admission.
+- criteria: Applicants having the highest performance score will be given preference for admission.
 Only those prerequisite courses with a grade of C or better will be accepted. - Submit a letter of intent, nursing data form, and three letters of reference to the Department of Nursing.
 Have a personal interview with a nursing faculty advisor.
 Credentials will be reviewed by the APRG Committee for formal acceptance into the professional component of the program.
 (Applications and supporting documents from sophomore and transfer students must be received by September 30th to be considered for January admission into the professional component of the program.
 Registered Nurse (RN) students see RN to BSN Track. - Adjustments in the basic nursing curriculum may occur from year to year.
 Upon admission to the nursing program, each student will be given a curriculum pattern indicating the courses for which they will be held responsible.
 Any student who drops/withdraws or leaves the nursing program for any reason and is re-admitted will have to meet the requirements of the current nursing curriculum.
 Any consideration for re-admission of the student is dependent upon space availability.

-- Students admitted to the university Fall Semester 2008 and after must complete the following: 6 hours in composition; 3 hours in mathematics; 19 hours in natural sciences; 3 hours in humanities, and 6 hours in a single foreign language; 12 hours in social science; 3 hours in nutrition; 8 hours in nursing courses (including the required NURS 0910); PSYC 1100, 2000; BIOL 1080, 2020, 2021; 2059; CHEM 1050; MATH (Any math that meets CSU requirements); SOC 1010 or 1250\; NURS/H SC 2190; H SC 2150\; PHIL 1020 or 1030. - Prerequisite courses required for admission may be repeated only once when a grade of D or F has been achieved: BIOL 1080, 2020, 2021, 2059, CHEM 1050.
-Science courses will only be accepted if taken within the past five years. - Students must successfully complete NURS 0910 before admission. - Admission to the program is not guaranteed even with the completion of 0910 and attainment of the minimum GPA requirements.
-A competitive ranking scale is used for admission. - Students admitted into the professional program are expected to (1) assume responsibility and cost for transportation in connection with clinical experiences and field trips, (2) carry malpractice and health insurance and CPR certification, (3) pay program fees required for the professional courses, and (4) file a current and complete medical examination, specifying immunizations, and background check.
+- Students admitted to the university must complete the following: 6 hours in composition; 3 hours in mathematics; 19 hours in natural sciences; 3 hours in communication, 3 hours in fine arts and three hours in humanities, and 6 hours in a single foreign language; 9hours in social science;; 6 hours health science course, 3 hours of biostatistics, 59 credits of nursing courses. - Prerequisite courses required for admission may be repeated only once when a grade of D or F has been achieved: BIOL 1080, 2020, 2021, 2059, CHEM 1050.
+Science courses will only be accepted if taken within the past five years. - Admission to the program is not guaranteed even attainment of the minimum GPA requirements.
+A competitive ranking scale is used for admission. - Students admitted into the professional program are expected to (1) assume responsibility and cost for transportation in connection with clinical experiences and field trips, (2) carry health insurance and CPR certification, (3) pay program fees required for the professional courses, and (4) file a current and complete medical examination, specifying immunizations, and background check.